lucylow/Yeezy-Taught-Me/README.md

 This process is repeated in order to **generate a character sequence** of a given length hence the "text generation" part of the project.
 The randomness (diversity) is controlled by a temperature parameter.

+At least 20 epochs (20 cases of the full training set) are required before the generated text starts sounding coherent.

 ---

 ## Text_Parameters
+If Yeezy Taught Me is run on new data, make sure corpus has at least ~100k characters.
+Ideally situation is ~1M characters.

 * 'Name of the text dataset’ for input file
 * Path to the trained next-char prediction model saved on disk